imoudu13/GuildTalk/Code Review Consideratio.md

 3. **Modularity:**
    - Code is organized into logical and modular components or functions.
-   - Functions/methods are not overly long or complex.
+   - Functions are not overly long or complex.

 ### Code Structure:
 4. **Imports and Dependencies:**